MicrosoftDocs/architecture-center/docs/guide/sap/sap-netweaver-content.md

 ### DR for shared services

-Many IT services, like administrative jump boxes, cloud-based directory services, backup, and monitoring services, are shared by your deployed cloud assets.
+Many IT services, like administrative jump boxes, cloud-based directory services, backup services, and monitoring services, are shared by your deployed cloud assets.
 Replicate your shared services into the DR region by using whatever means the services provide.

 ### Automated DR with Site Recovery